GuyBaele/SpreadGL/README.md

 ### SARS-CoV-2 lineage A.27 Worldwide
 We here visualise one of the discrete phylogeographic analyses from Kaleta et al. (2022) [Antibody escape and global spread of SARS-CoV-2 lineage A.27](https://www.nature.com/articles/s41467-022-28766-y).
 We here list the steps to follow in spread.gl:

-1. We first need to process the MCC tree file using the "spread" command, which takes the following 4 arguments:
+1. We first need to process the MCC tree file using the "spread" command, which takes the following arguments:
---tree: Specify the name of your input tree file with filename extension.
+--tree: Specify the filename (with an extension) of your input tree file.
 --time: Enter the date of the most recent tip.
-It can be either in the format of YYYY-MM-DD or decimal year.
+It can be either a formatted date or a decimal year.
 In this case, it is "2021-06-01".
+--format: This OPTIONAL argument specifies the date format found at the end of phylogenetic tree taxa names.
+The default format is "YYYY-MM-DD".
+It also supports "DD-MM-YYYY".
+In this case, we don't need to specify it explicitly.
 --location: Type in the annotation that stores the location information (names or coordinates).
 In this case, the "region" annotation stores the names of regions and countries.
 --list: Only compulsory for discrete space analysis.
 Use a location list with its filename extension as an input.
 This file should be in the csv format with a comma (",") separator and comprised of three columns with a specific header of "location,latitude,longitude".
---format: It is optional as the default format is GeoJSON.
-However, if you want to inspect the output in a table, you should type in "csv".
+--extension: This OPTIONAL argument specifies the output file extension.
+The default extension is "geojson".
+In this case, we should choose "csv" to generate a table.
+So that the Bayes factors can be easily added later.

 When this processing step is done, you will see an output file of the spread layer called 'A.27_worldwide.MCC.tree.output.csv'.
 ```
-spread --tree A.27_worldwide.MCC.tree --time 2021-06-01 --location region --list A.27_worldwide_location_list.csv --format csv
+spread --tree A.27_worldwide.MCC.tree --time 2021-06-01 --location region --list A.27_worldwide_location_list.csv --extension csv
 ```

 2. We can now visualise the spread layer in spread.gl using the steps explained above (see Section 'Visualising a (phylo)geographical spread layer in spread.gl').